Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Originally a ski-goggle company dating back to 1965, Smith has a long history as one of the most trusted brands in sports apparel.
 They branched out into helmets 2006 and bike helmets in 2013.
-The Smith Optics Session is another mountain bike helmet that comes in a variety of colors if you want to get wild.
+The Smith Optics Session is another mountain bike helmet that has an adjustable visor and comes in a variety of colors if you want to get wild.
 It also comes with a lifetime warranty.

 Don’t let the mullet reference fool you.
 I think these party-in-the-back designs look great!